Skip to content

 bash

-# Required: at least one provider
+# Required — at least one LLM provider

-# Optional: for web search
+# Optional — web search tool

 bash